 Respect is a vital part of any relationship, not just an LDR.
 Time will come when you won’t understand your partner’s decisions or won’t support and agree with the actions they took while you were physically apart, but you will respect them because you believe in their ability to make a good judgment.

-8. He Doesn’t Let the Romance Die Out
+8. They Don’t Let the Romance Die Out

 Being apart sucks when it comes to physical intimacy and keeping it interesting in the ‘bedroom.’
 However, we have been blessed with some amazing technology that can keep everyone’s imagination rolling.

-All you need is a bit of creativity and willingness to make your partner feel desired and loved even when there are hundreds of miles between the two of you!
+All you need is a bit of creativity and willingness to make your partner feel desired and loved even when there are hundreds of miles between you two!

 9. You Try New LDR Dates & Activities

 Successful LDR couples don’t leave much to fate, they take action.
-When you know your partner good enough, and you understand their likes and dislikes, it’s easy to come up with fun and creative ways to spend your time together.
+When you know your partner well enough and understand their likes and dislikes, it’s easy to find fun and creative ways to spend your time together.

-10. You Are Equally Working Towards a Mutual Goal
+10. You Are Equally Working Towards Mutual Goals